rvsp/HTML-CSS/Mini-tasks/html-css-mini-project.md

-# Final Project On HTML & CSS
+# Mini Project On HTML & CSS

 ## Read the given instructions given below before doing your project

-- The final project for your HTML CSS will be a `“mini-web site.”` Choose a topic that interests you: something that excites you, something you want to tell the whole world about.
+- The project for your HTML & CSS will be a `“mini-web site.”` Choose a topic that interests you: something that excites you, something you want to tell the whole world about.
 If you don’t care about the subject, your readers won’t either.

 - I want you to concentrate on the HTML, not on finding content, so do not choose a topic that requires lots of research.
 For example, unless are an expert about the subject, a web site about the kings of Sweden will need much time-consuming research.
 On the other hand a website about your favorite hobby won’t take much research at all.